cambridgeltl/iso-study/README.md

 # iso-study
-Data sets and comparable Wikipedia samples used in our study on near-isomorphism between monolingual word embeddings *coming soon*
+Data sets and comparable Wikipedia samples used in our study on near-isomorphism between monolingual word embeddings:

+**coming soon**